 Infection Control Procedures for Foot Care Nurses

 There are a variety of necessary and helpful supplies and documents you'll use every day when providing foot care to your patients.
 A few of these include sterilization guidelines, infection control protocols, a MetriCide use log and MSDS sheet, consent forms and proper foot care instruments.
+Utilizing correct foot care infection control procedures protects both you and the patient.
 Thorough documentation and attention to detail will ultimately make your job easier and help ensure your own safety as well as the safety of those around you.

 Sterilization versus Disinfection